LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	$ logtalk_tester -h

+The scripts support the same set of options but the option for passing additional arguments to the tests use different syntax.
+For example:

+	$ logtalk_tester -p gnu -- foo bar baz

+	PS> logtalk_tester -p gnu -a foo,bar,baz

 On POSIX systems, assuming Logtalk was installed using one of the provided installers or installation scripts, there is also a `man` page for the script: